nus-tic4001-AY2021S1/ip/docs/UserGuide.md

 Example of usage: `todo Read book`

-Expected outcome:
 ```
-Duke: Got it!
+Got it!
 I have added this task:
-      [T][N] Read book
+[T][✘] Read book
 Now you have 1 tasks in the list.
 ```

 ### Adding a deadline: `deadline`
-Adds a deadline to Duke. `deadline` is a task that has a description, and it must be done by a specified date and time.
+Adds a `deadline` to Duke. `deadline` is a task that has a description, and it must be done by a specified date and time.

 Format: `deadline DESCRIPTION /by DATE_TIME`